RupeshKumar4511/Web-Designing-and-Development/README.md

 user1.greet()
 ```
 <br>
-The drawback of Factory function is that Each object created by a factory has its own copy of methods.
+The drawback of Factory function is that Each object created by a factory function has its own copy of methods.
 <br>
 In the above example, each object gets a separate instance of greet(), which increases memory usage.

 # Constructor Function :
-Calling a function with the new keyword in JavaScript turns that function into a constructor function, and changes how the function behaves internally.
+Calling a function with the new keyword turns that function into a constructor function, and changes how the function behaves internally.
 <br>
 Note : when we call a function with new keyword then function will returns a new object.
 <br>
-Always Capitalize Constructor Functions
+Always Capitalize Constructor Functions.
 <br>
 If we return a primitive, it's ignored.
 If we return an object, it overrides the constructed one.
 <br>